 The Professional Fellows Program offers promising young professionals the opportunity to gain training and practical experience working in organizations in the United States.
 The program is supported by the Department of State, through the Bureau of Educational and Cultural Affairs.
 There are thousands of alumni from these programs in positions of leadership around the world.

 The program is approximately 38-42 days in length and all fellows must participate fully in all program activities.
 Late arrivals/early departures/deferrals are granted only in cases of extreme need (e.g. serious health issues) and with approval of the U.S. Department of State.

 As an applicant to the program, it is up to you to discuss this with your employer.
 If you are selected as a finalist you will need to confirm your availability to participate and that you have taken leave from work for the period of the program.
 Many fellows feel obliged to work while in USA and this is confusing for your fellowship hosts and the Legacy team.
 Treat it as a sabbatical.

-If you are selected as a finalist, Legacy International and the US Department of State will cover all costs associated with your international travel, visa, and basic living costs in the U.S.
+If you are selected as a finalist, Legacy International and the US Department of State will cover all costs associated with your international travel, visa, limited sickness and accident insurance and basic living costs in the U.S. (housing, meals and transportation associated with work commutes)

 All fellows will arrive and depart from Washington, D.C.
 The first week of the program the entire group stays together for an orientation in Virginia.
 In the second week of the program, you begin your month-long fellowship in either Washington D.C., Detroit Michigan or Austin Texas.
 Everyone concludes the program in Washington D.C. at the Professional Fellows Congress.

 PFP fellowship placements are most successful when fellows think about goals and objectives in advance of arrival and share these with Legacy and your fellowship host.
 In your daily fellowship, you will likely engage in a wide range of activities, including participating in meetings, conducting research, shadowing various people in the office, attending events, and working on projects, among other things.